dreamtools/dreamtools/README.rst

 Installation
 ---------------

-Although there is a dedicated documentation related to the :ref:`installation`  (in doc/source/installation.rst) of **DREAMTools**, we provide here below a brief summary.
+Although there is a dedicated documentation related to the :ref:`installation`  of ** DREAMTools** (in doc/source/installation.rst), we provide here below a brief summary.

 Familiar with Python ecosystem ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are familiar with Python and the **pip** application, these two
+If you are familiar with Python and the **pip** application and your system
+is already configured (compilers, development libraries available)), these
-commands should install **DREAMTools** and its dependencies (in a unix or
+two commands should install **DREAMTools** and its dependencies (in unix or
 windows terminal)::

     pip install cython